 Festivals & More

-You can still plan your next trip to the Museum and Clarksdale, even though the Museum continues to be temporarily closed due to the COVID-19 pandemic.
-During this time, the Museum is still hosting our annual Blues Artists months and we are continuously working on different ideas for your continued patronage and support.
-Be sure to check out our "virtual tour visits" and shopping at our on-line gift shop for your latest acquisition of blues music, memorabilia, and much more!
+In the meantime, be sure to check out our "virtual tour visits" and shopping at our on-line gift shop for your latest acquisition of blues music, memorabilia, and much more!
 Be sure to check the Museum's events page regularly for potential upcoming events!
 Need some ideas for when to plan your next trip to Clarksdale?
 Just visit our Plan Your Visit pages for info of upcoming festivals, where to stay, local blues venues and more during your next trip.

 Museum Highlights & News